-The formulation approach is simple to implement and provides the opportunity to improve and combine in an original way already-approved proteins.
-It also takes advantage of the track record of already-used therapeutic proteins in terms of safety, efficacy and production infrastructure.
-This business-model based on reformulation makes possible to deliver innovative treatments with improved performance while having relatively short and less expensive development cycles, compared to developing new proteins.
+Adocia's BioChaperone[®], AdoGel[®] and AdOral[®] platforms enhance the efficacy of already approved proteins and peptides.
+This approach based on reformulation takes advantage of the track record of already-used therapeutic proteins in terms of safety, efficacy, and production infrastructure.
+This business-model makes it possible to deliver innovative treatments with improved performance while having relatively short and less expensive development cycles, compared to developing new proteins.